Extremely Small BERT Models from Mixed-Vocabulary Training: Proposed Approach

-WordPiece tokens \citep{wu2016google} are sub-word units obtained by applying a greedy segmentation algorithm to the training corpus: a desired number (say, $D$) of WordPieces are chosen such that the segmented corpus is minimal in the number of WordPieces used.
-A cursory look at both vocabularies reveals that $93.9\%$ of the WordPieces in the student vocabulary also exist in the teacher vocabulary, suggesting room for a reduction in the WordPiece vocabulary size from 30K tokens.
+WordPiece (WP) tokens \citep{wu2016google} are subword units obtained by applying greedy segmentation to a training corpus.
+Given such a corpus and a number of desired tokens $D$, a WordPiece vocabulary is generated by selecting $D$ subword tokens such that the resulting corpus is minimal in the number of WordPiece when segmented according to the chosen WordPiece model.
+The greedy algorithm for this optimization problem is described in more detail in \citet{sennrich2016neural}.
+Most published BERT models use a vocabulary of 30522 WordPieces, obtained by running the above algorithm on the Wikipedia and BooksCorpus \citep{zhu2015aligning} corpora with a desired vocabulary size $D$ of 30000.

-Since we seek to train a general-purpose student language model, we elect to reuse the teacher model's original training objective to optimize the student model, i.e., masked language modeling and next sentence prediction, before any fine-tuning.
-In the former task, words in context are randomly masked, and the language model needs to predict those words given the masked context.
-In the latter task, given a pair of sentences, the language model predicts whether the pair is consistent.
+For our student model, we chose a target vocabulary size $D$ of 5000 WordPiece tokens.
+Using the same WordPiece vocabulary generation algorithm and corpus as above, we obtain a 4928-WordPiece vocabulary for the student model.
+This student vocabulary includes all ASCII characters as separate tokens, ensuring no out-of-vocabulary words upon tokenization with this vocabulary.
+Additionally, the 30K teacher BERT vocabulary includes $93.9\%$ of the WP tokens in this 5K student vocabulary but does not subsume it.
+We explore other strategies to obtain a small student vocabulary in Section \ref{section:discussion}.

-However, since the student vocabulary is not a complete subset of the teacher vocabulary, the two vocabularies may tokenize the same words differently.
-As a result, the outputs of the teacher and student model for the masked language modeling task may not align.
-Even with the high overlap between the two vocabularies, the need to train the student embedding from scratch, and the change in embedding dimension precludes existing knowledge distillation techniques, which rely on the alignment of both models' output spaces.
-As a result, we explore two alternative approaches that enable implicit transfer of knowledge to the student model, which we describe below.
+For task-agnostic student models, we reuse BERT's masked language modeling (MLM) task: words in context are randomly masked and predicted given the context via softmax over the model's WP vocabulary.
+Thus, the output spaces for our teacher (30K) and student (5K) models are unaligned.
+This, coupled with both vocabularies tokenizing the same words differently, means existing distillation methods do not apply to our setting.